-- The Pacific Tsunami Warning Center issues a tsunami warning for the Pacific Ocean from Japan to the U.S. About an hour after the quake, waves up to 30 ft high hit the Japanese coast, sweeping away vehicles, causing buildings to collapse, and severing roads and highways.
+- The Pacific Tsunami Warning Center issues a tsunami warning for the Pacific Ocean from Japan to the US.
+About an hour after the quake, waves up to 30 feet high hit the Japanese coast, sweeping away vehicles, causing buildings to collapse, and severing roads and highways.

 - The Japanese government declares a state of emergency for the nuclear power plant near Sendai, 180 miles from Tokyo.
 Sixty to seventy thousand people living nearby are ordered to evacuate to shelters.

-March 12, 2011 - Overnight, a 6.2 magnitude aftershock hits the Nagano and Niigata prefecture (USGS).
+March 12, 2011 - Overnight, a 6.2 magnitude aftershock hits the Nagano and Niigata prefectures (USGS).